Pannus in Dogs (Chronic Superficial Keratitis)

 What are the clinical signs of pannus?

-At first, a non-painful, elevated pink mass appears on the cornea, most commonly on the lateral or outer side (if you imagine the eye to be a clock face, the mass will often be found in the eight to eleven o'clock position on the pet's right eye, or the one to four o'clock position on the left eye).
-Both eyes are usually affected but one may appear worse than the other.
+At first, a non-painful, elevated pink mass appears on the cornea, most commonly on the lateral or outer side.
+If you imagine the eye to be a clock face, the mass will often be found in the eight to eleven o'clock position on the pet's right eye, or the one to four o'clock position on the left eye.
+Both eyes are usually affected, but one may appear worse than the other.
 The third eyelid commonly appears thickened and inflamed.

 As pannus progresses, the lesion will flatten and spread out, will become pigmented or dark in color, and scarring will spread over the cornea.
 A mucoid discharge may also be present.
-In advanced cases, visual impairment may result due to the inability to see through the dark pigment covering the cornea.
+In advanced cases, sight loss may result due to the inability to see through the dark pigment covering the cornea.
 If the condition is not treated, the pet will become blind.

 What causes pannus?